Online Density-Based Clustering for Real-Time Narrative Evolution Monitorin: Discussion and Conclusion

-Overall, our results indicate that DenStream provides the most robust clustering performance, achieving clear improvements over the HDBSCAN baseline in both conventional and narrative-specific metrics.
+Overall, our results indicate that DenStream provides the most robust clustering performance, achieving clear improvements over the HDBSCAN baseline across both automatic clustering metrics and human evaluation.
 Its higher Silhouette Score and lower Davies–Bouldin Index suggest well-separated and cohesive clusters, which is further reflected in its superior Narrative Distinctness, highlighting its ability to recover meaningful and distinct thematic structures.
-In contrast, DBSTREAM performs poorly across standard clustering metrics, likely due to limitations of its micro-cluster representation in high-dimensional semantic embedding spaces.
-While the baseline exhibits greater temporal stability, as indicated by lower Narrative Contingency and Variance, the increased variability observed for the online algorithms appears to be an inherent trade-off of incremental clustering.
-This adaptability may be advantageous in dynamic intelligence settings, where evolving narratives are expected rather than static topic structures.
+Crucially, these structural advantages are corroborated by human evaluation: DenStream achieves the highest consensus acceptance rate (0.84) and the strongest inter-annotator agreement, indicating that its narrative clusters are not only quantitatively well-formed but also consistently interpretable and semantically coherent to human evaluators.
+In contrast, DBStream performs poorly across standard clustering metrics, likely due to limitations of its micro-cluster representation in high-dimensional semantic embedding spaces.
+While DBStream achieves a moderate acceptance rate in human evaluation, its lower mean pairwise Cohen’s $\kappa$ compared to DenStream suggests that its cluster outputs are more ambiguous, making it harder for annotators to consistently agree on their correctness.
+This highlights an important distinction between acceptance frequency and interpretability: clusters may be judged acceptable in isolation while still lacking the clarity that enables stable human agreement.
+The baseline HDBSCAN exhibits lower cluster distinctness in both automatic metrics and human acceptance rate, yet demonstrates greater temporal stability, as indicated by lower Narrative Contingency and Variance.
+This stability arises from complete daily re-clustering, which enforces consistent reference frames across time.
+However, human evaluation reveals that this stability does not necessarily translate into higher perceived cluster quality, suggesting that static re-clustering may preserve structural consistency at the expense of semantic sharpness.
+Taken together, the experimental results reveal a fundamental tension between cluster quality, interpretability, and temporal stability.
+While DenStream introduces higher Narrative Contingency and Variance due to its incremental nature, human evaluation indicates that this variability corresponds to improved semantic clarity rather than noise.
+In dynamic intelligence settings, where evolving narratives are expected, such adaptability may be preferable to enforcing static topic definitions.
+Finally, it is important to note that narrative-specific metrics may partially reflect biases introduced by the narrative extraction pipeline, which was fine-tuned on HDBSCAN outputs.
+As a result, some discrepancies observed for online algorithms may stem from a mismatch between clustering behavior and downstream expectations rather than intrinsic deficiencies in cluster quality.
+The stronger human validation of DenStream clusters suggests that these narrative metrics underestimate the semantic validity of online clustering approaches.